alau/dotfiles/README.md

 ## Pentadactyl

-* Add Duck Duck Go and GitHub to the search engines
+* Add GitHub to the search engines
-* Set ddg as the keyword for Duck Duck Go
 * Set wikipedia as the keyword for Wikipedia